Amirhan-Taipovjan-Greatest-I/.github/profile/README.md

 - - [More research is needed]
 - Minecraft Plugins:
 - - 💯AuthMeReloaded,
+- - 💯BlueMap (i. e. its Web App for Self-Host),
 - - 💯GSit,
 - - 💯EastZombies,
 - - ⏳SkinsRestorer.